 All it takes is one person to make a difference.
 Like an unexpected donor that allowed us to enhance a family education program or another who enabled us to purchase a bike for a rental program that in turn generates additional revenue for our parks – the gift that keeps giving.
 And sometimes, all it takes is one person to dream of a community history museum in a beautifully restored, unvisited lighthouse.

-Today, BIPS still manages and operates the Port Boca Grande Lighthouse & Museum which welcomes over 20,000 visitors a year.
+Today, BIPS still manages and operates the Port Boca Grande Lighthouse & Museum which welcomes over 30,000 visitors a year.
 We currently support four state parks – Cayo Costa, Don Pedro Island and Land Base, Gasparilla Island and Stump Pass Beach.
 We manage two gift shops – Cayo Costa State Park and the Museum Gift Shop, a Bike Rental program at Cayo Costa and a Kayak program at Don Pedro.
-And, we hold fourteen educational programs annually not including the educational programs for hundreds of children from 3 counties who visit the museum every year, and several community and fundraising events we hope you enjoy.
+And, we support 25 educational programs we conduct for hundreds of children who visit the museum and our parks every year, and several community and fundraising events we hope you enjoy.

 These programs and events would not succeed without the countless hours of our volunteers and our partnership with Gasparilla Island Administration (GIA).
 The GIA is the park office located in Boca Grande on Gasparilla Island and reports to The State of Florida’s Department of Environmental Protection.
 The park service and BIPS continually meet to create new dreams like a museum-environmental center at Cayo Costa, and ideas like a new museum entrance to enhance the Port Boca Grande Lighthouse & Museum, and there are countless others too many to list.
 The mantra in our partnership is “Let’s make the museum and our parks the best they can be!”
 We do this out of passion for the museum and parks, and our sense of responsibility to the community we love.
 And, of course none of this would be possible without our members and donor support…nor Marnie’s dream.